Ericgacoki/CovidTracker/README.md

 ## a.
 Home

 Upon signing in successfully, Home screen opens up with an image and a text indicating no data has been saved yet.
 <b>NOTE</b> <u>In case other users had saved data into the database, it'll appear in your device as well because all users are sharing a data storage path.
-This is crusial as it defies the physical distance between the devices in use and real time updates and data syncing takes a very short time regardless of the number of users.
+This is paramount as it defies the physical distance between the devices in use and real time updates and data syncing takes a very short time regardless of the number of users.
 All what you need to do is to stay online for the magic to happen.</u>

 <img src="uscc_images/home.png" width="280"/>